 - Options are derivative securities and every option is derived from an underlying asset or security.

 - There are options on various types of underlying assets including stocks, ETFs, indexes, currencies, bonds, interest rates, futures, swaps, and many more.

 - Call options represent the right to buy the underlying asset.

 - Put options represent the right to sell the underlying asset.

-- Read more: What an option is, call options, and put options
+- Read more: What an option is, difference between calls and puts